amindadgar/amindadgar/README.md

 #### Teck Stacks
 The tecknologies that I'm familiar with:
 - Python
-- SQL, Neo4j
+- SQL, Neo4j, MongoDB
-  - And worked a bit with mongoDB database
+- RabbitMQ
 - Flask
   - Done some minimal projects with it, but it's really easy for me to learn more.
 - Latex